r3-os/r3/src/constance_port_arm/src/lib.md

 [`TaskCb::port_task_state`]: constance::kernel::TaskCb::port_task_state

+When a task is activated, a new context state is created inside the task's stack.
+By default, only essential registers are preloaded with known values.
+The **`preload-registers`** Cargo feature enables preloading for all GPRs, which might help in debugging at the cost of performance and code size.

 For the idle task, saving and restoring the context store is essentially replaced with no-op or loads of hard-coded values.
 In particular, `pc` is always “restored” with the entry point of the idle task.

 ## Processor Modes